 The Romans created the Roman numerals, using the Roman alphabet.
-In the late 14th century, the Hindu–Arabic numeral system became the most common system used around the world to represent the numbers.
-It is considered the most effective because of the symbol ''zero.”
-Moreover, you can write the numbers in numeral, such as 1, 2, 3, 4, 5 or words, like six, seven, eight, nine and ten.
+In the late 14th century, the Hindu–Arabic numeral system became the most common system used around the world to represent numbers.
+It is considered the most effective because of the symbol ”zero.”
+Moreover, you can write the numbers in numerals, such as 1, 2, 3, 4, 5, or words, like six, seven, eight, nine, and ten.

 Giving Notice to Numbers

 Many people take numbers for granted because they have always been there.
 However, for several cultures, the meaning of numbers follows age-old traditions and cultural beliefs.
 There are deeply spiritual meanings behind certain numbers that tie back to one’s life path.
 Aside from spiritual meaning, many numbers also have a deeper symbolic meaning, and it’s essential to gain a deeper understanding of these meanings to understand how they affect the physical world within different cultures.

 Global business owners have to understand the meaning of numbers and number associations so they can create better marketing strategies.
 These associations often come from traditions and beliefs passed down through the years.
-You might have your website translated, localized your marketing collaterals and made changes to your product branding so they are adapted to local culture.
+You might have your website translated, localize your marketing collaterals and make changes to your product branding so they are adapted to local culture.